MrWolfZ/Conqueror/recipes/cqs/advanced/clean-architecture/README.md

 > We also have a recipe for [refactoring a modular monolith into a distributed application](../monolith-to-distributed#readme), which you can take a look at after reading through this recipe.

 Let's first talk about when and why you would want to use a clean architecture.
 Many applications start out small and grow over time as more and more features are added.
 Initially, the application may be just fine being implemented in a single project with not much structure.
 However, once such an application grows beyond a certain point, certain pains are often experienced.
-For example, the business logic might be too tigthtly coupled to the database, making it difficult to test.
+For example, the business logic might be too tightly coupled to the database, making it difficult to test.
 Or there may be too many dependencies in all directions, making it difficult to track the flow of data and logic through the application.
 There are other drivers as well, many of which are discussed in [this excellent blog post](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).

 In this recipe we assume that a team started building the example application with **Conqueror.CQS** and is now experiencing some of those pains of a growing application (which is of course not yet the case for our simple application, but it still serves as a good illustration).
 Therefore, the team wants to refactor the application into a clean architecture.